 Appium is probably one of the most famous tools for mobile app testing.

-- You don’t need to modify your app to test it
+- You don’t need to modify your app

 - Automation of API testing is easy